sebastinas/cwcwidth/README.md

 length of a unicode character/string on a terminal.
 The module provides the same functions as [wcwidth](https://pypi.org/project/wcwidth/) and its behavior is compatible.

-On systems not conforming to POSIX.1-2001 or POSIX.1-2008, Markus Kuhn's [implementation](https://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c) is used to provide the functionality.
+On systems not conforming to POSIX.1-2001 and POSIX.1-2008, Markus Kuhn's [implementation](https://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c) is used to provide the functionality.